itamarkarlik/SOC-Microsoft-Defender-Lab/Attack Chain/04-privelage-escelation.md

 The path contained multiple spaces and was not enclosed in quotation marks.

-### 2. Service Configuration Analysis
+## Service Configuration Analysis

-The service configuration was examined to determine how it was executed:
+The service configuration was examined using:

 ```cmd
 sc.exe qc VulnerableApp